-We need to first understand the business environment and company-reported accounting information.
-We focus on accounting choices that will help/hiner our understanding of the business.
-In addition to reviewing the line items we learned from Core Introductory Accounting, an overview of other line items to be covered in Part II will also be provided.
+We need first to understand the business environment and company-reported accounting information.
+We focus on accounting choices that will help/hinder our understanding of the business.
+In addition to reviewing the line items that we learned from Core Introductory Accounting, we will also provide an overview of other line items in Part II.

-In order to truly assess management's value-creation activities, we discuss the needs to reformulate financial statements.
-We will implement reformulation of financial statements suitable for profitability analysis.
+To best assess management's value-creation activities, we discuss the needs to reformulate financial statements.
+We will implement the reformulation of financial statements suitable for profitability analysis.
 We then focus on the analysis and interpretation of our profitability analysis (along with other common ratios) for companies from different industries.
 We finish part I with predictions of Return on Net Operating Assets (RNOA) for assigned companies of interest.